jasonpettrone/sandboxBot/README.md

 # sandboxBot
 S&box is a new game coming out that is the successor to Garry's Mod.
 The only way to get access to the game is through https://asset.party/get/developer/preview, which requires you to click the "Enter" button when it's enabled.
-Garry does this randomly, so I've created this bot which automatically monitors the webpage and clicks.
+Garry (the creator of S&box) does this randomly, so I've created this bot which automatically monitors the webpage and clicks.

 Built using: https://webdriver.io/